 Fela forever!
 Finding Fela: Afrobeat forever!

-“No individual better embodies African music of the 70’s and 80’s and its pivotal role in post-colonial political activism—than Fela Kuti.
+“No individual better embodies African music of the 70’s and 80’s and its pivotal role in post-colonial political activism than Fela Kuti.
 After quickly taking his native Nigeria by storm, the pioneering musician’s confrontational Afrobeat sound soon spread throughout the continent and beyond.
 Even as it made determined enemies of the repressive Nigerian military regime.
-As a result of continued persecution, increasingly unorthodox behavior, and, eventually, complications due to HIV, Kuti’s final years saw his musical output and influence wane.
+As a result of continued persecution, increasingly unorthodox behavior, and, eventually, complications due to HIV… Kuti’s final years saw his musical output and influence wane.

-‘Finding Fela’ tells the story of Fela Anikulapo Kuti’s life, his music, his social and political importance.
-He (alongside drummer, Tony Allen), created a new musical movement, the Afrobeat, using that forum to express his revolutionary political opinions against the dictatorial Nigerian government of the 70’s and 80’s.
+‘Finding Fela’ tells the story of Fela Anikulapo Kuti’s life.
+And, by that, his music, his social and political importance.
+He, alongside drummer, Tony Allen, created a new musical movement: the Afrobeat.
+Thus using that forum to express his revolutionary political opinions against the dictatorial Nigerian government of the 70’s and 80’s.

 His influence helped bring a change towards democracy in Nigeria.
 And, in the meantime, promoted Pan Africanist politics to the world.